DimitriPalmer22/Studio-Docs/Projects/Summer Project/The Demo.md

 ### The Tutorial

 #### Allow Players to Skip the Tutorial
-Within the starting room, there should be another option somewhere to progress withu
+Within the starting room, there should be another option somewhere to progress without doing the tutorial.
+This allows players who are already familiar with the game to jump straight into the action.

 #### The Tutorial Level
 Choose an Existing Level to Place the Tutorial In.
 Don't waste time making a new one.
 Just pick one that already exists and modify it as needed.